-Income tax expense increased by \$91 million in 2020 compared to 2019, for an effective tax rate of 18.8%, which is lower than the current U.S. federal statutory rate of 21% primarily due to:

-- \$48 million of benefits due to the recognition of excess tax benefits on share-based compensation; and - \$28 million of benefits due to the recognition of increased prior and current R&D tax credits.
+- Our effective tax rate in 2020 was 18.8%, which is lower than the current U.S. federal statutory rate of 21% primarily due to: - \$48 million of benefits due to the recognition of excess tax benefits on share-based compensation; and - \$28 million of benefits due to the recognition of increased prior and current R&D tax credits.